-- 1. Connect one end of the positive booster cable to the positive terminal on the donor vehicle's battery. - 2.
-Connect the other end of the positive booster cable to the positive terminal on the disabled vehicle's battery.

-- 3. Connect one end of the negative booster cable to the negative terminal on the donor vehicle's battery. - 4.
+- 2. Connect the other end of the positive booster cable to the positive terminal on the disabled vehicle's battery. - Connect one end of the negative booster cable to the negative terminal on the donor vehicle's battery. - 4.
 Connect the other end of the negative booster cable to a suitable earth point on the disabled vehicle.
-The earth point should be at least 0.5 metres (20 inches) away from the battery, and as far as possible from any fuel or brake pipes. - Check that all cables are clear of any moving components, and that all four connections are secure. - 5.
-Start the engine of the donor vehicle, and allow it to idle for a few minutes. - 6.
-Start the engine of the disabled vehicle. - 7.
-Allow both vehicles to idle for two minutes. - 8.
-Switch off the donor vehicle.
+The earth point should be at least 0.5 metres (20 inches) away from the battery and as far as possible from any fuel or brake pipes. - 5.
+Start the engine of the donor vehicle and allow it to idle for a few minutes. - 6.
+Start the engine of the disabled vehicle. - Allow both vehicles to idle for a few minutes. - 8.
+Switch off the donor vehicle. - 9.
+Disconnect the cables in the exact reverse order of that used for connection.